dienduong21/Retail-Sales-Analysis-Power-BI-Personal-Project-/README.md

 ## 3. Recommendations

 > **Applying the Pareto method to define main problems:** Two problems account for the majority of the business's underperformance are:
-> **(1) Lindseys' structural inefficiency** dragging down overall margins
+> **(1) Lindseys' structural inefficiency** dragging down overall margins and
 > **(2) accelerating decline in Women's, Hosiery, and Intimate categories** shrinking the customer base.
 > Fixing these two delivers the highest return before optimizing everything else.

-### 🔴 Priority 1: Lindseys Is Underperforming at Scale
+### 🔴 Priority 1: Lindseys is underperforming at scale

 **The Problem:**
-Lindseys operates 67 stores (64% of the total network) but generates only $13.17M — just 29.16% of company revenue.
+Lindseys operates 67 stores (64% of the total network) but generates only $13.17M - just 29.16% of company revenue.
 Its gross margin growth is already negative (-0.24% YoY).
 At the district level, Brad Sutton's 14 stores are actively losing margin (-0.41%).
 Fashion Direct, with 37 stores, produces $32.01M at a 41.83% gross margin.
 The gap isn't marginal - it's structural.

 **Actions & Timeline:**